The emergence of virtual playgroup

 Community playgroups are run by volunteers and there’s a small fee payable each week to cover things like hall hire, morning tea and art materials.

 Once you’ve attended a couple of sessions, you’ll need to become a member of your state or territory playgroup organisation.
 This gives you access to playgroup, insurance while you’re there, resources (e.g. handbooks and activities) and member benefits (e.g. discounts and comps).
-Membership is about $40 for the year and sometimes it’s free (e.g. if you’re in NSW or have a child under one).
+Membership is about $40 for the year and sometimes it’s free (e.g. if you’re in NSW or have a child under one in Qld).

 Community playgroups are open to everyone, and if they suit your family, there are playgroups for a particular language and cultural groups, for grandparents, for families living in remote areas and for specific ages, such as babies.